AnimatedCoding/WhatsNewKit/README.md

 ### WhatsNew.Feature

-A `WhatsNew.Feature` describe a specific feature of your app and generally consist of an image, title, and subtitle.
+A `WhatsNew.Feature` describes a specific feature of your app and generally consist of an image, title, and subtitle.

 ```swift
 let feature = WhatsNew.Feature(